mab923/finalteamproject/README.md

 # Hypothesis

-We suspect that large increases in interest rates would lead to negative or lower returns in the days before and after an FOMC meeting and vice versa
+Large increases in interest rates would lead to negative or lower returns in the days before and after an FOMC meeting and vice versa